Restricted permutations refined by number of crossings and nestings

 \subsection{The bijection $\Psi:S_n(321)\rightarrow \mathcal{D}_{n}$}

 The bijection $\Psi$ is essentially due to Knuth \cite{Knuth} and is a composition of two bijections that we describe here.

-The first correspondence is the restriction of the bijection between $S_n$ and pairs of standard Young tableaux of identical shape $\lambda \vdash n$ (see \cite{Knuth,STAN}).
-It is based on Robinson-Schensted-Knuth correspondence or $\RSK$ algorithm.
+The first is the Robinson-Schensted-Knuth correspondence or simply $\RSK$ correspondence.
+It is a bijection between $S_n$ and pairs of standard Young tableaux of identical shape $\lambda \vdash n$.
+This $\RSK$ is based on the insertion algorithm known as $\RSK$ algorithm (see \cite{Knuth,STAN}).
 Let $\sigma \in S_n$ and $(P,Q)=\RSK(\sigma)$.
 The tableau $P$ is known as the insertion tableau, and $Q$ the recording tableau.
-The basic operation is known as row insertion of an integer in a given standard Young tableau.
 The insertion tableau $P$ is obtained by reading the permutation $\sigma$ from left to right and, at each step, inserting $\sigma(i)$ to the partial tableau obtained so far.
-Assume that $(P^{(i-1)},Q^{(i-1)})=\RSK(\sigma(1)\sigma(2)\ldots\sigma(i-1))$.
-We obtain $(P^{(i)},Q^{(i)})$ by inserting $(i, \sigma(i))$ in $(P^{(i-1)},Q^{(i-1)})$, i.e. inserting $\sigma(i)$ in $P^{(i-1)}$ and $i$ in $Q^{(i-1)}$.
-Insertion follows the following rules: if $\sigma(i)$ is larger than all of elements on the first row of $P^{(i-1)}$, place $\sigma(i)$ at the end of the first row of $P^{(i-1)}$.
+Assume that $(P^{(i-1)},Q^{(i-1)})=\RSK(\sigma(1)\ldots\sigma(i-1))$.
+We obtain $(P^{(i)},Q^{(i)})$ by inserting $(i, \sigma(i))$ in $(P^{(i-1)},Q^{(i-1)})$, i.e.~inserting $\sigma(i)$ in $P^{(i-1)}$ and $i$ in $Q^{(i-1)}$.
+Insertion follows the following rules: if $\sigma(i)$ is larger than all of elements on the first row of $P^{(i-1)}$, then place $\sigma(i)$ at the end of the first row of $P^{(i-1)}$.
 Otherwise, it takes the place of the leftmost element $x$ on the first row that is larger than $\sigma(i)$ (we say that $x$ is bumped by $\sigma(i)$) and then insert $x$ in the second row by the same way.
 The recording tableau $Q^{(i)}$ has the same shape as $P^{(i)}$ and is obtained by placing $i$ in the position of the square that was created at step $i$ on insertion of $\sigma(i)$.